But know that the Lord has set apart for himself the one who is godly. The Lord will hear when I call to him. Psalm 4:3

 1 After five days, the high priest, Ananias, came down with certain elders and an orator, one Tertullus.
 They informed the governor against Paul.

-2 When Paul was called, Tertullus began to accuse him, saying, “Seeing that by you we enjoy much peace, and that prosperity is coming to this nation by your foresight, 3 we accept it in all ways and in all places, most excellent Felix, with all thankfulness.
-4 But that I don’t delay you, I entreat you to bear with us and hear a few words.
+2 When Paul was called, Tertullus opened the prosecution, saying, “Because of you we enjoy much peace, and prosperity comes to this nation by your foresight.
+3 We acknowledge this in all ways and in all places, most excellent Felix, with all thankfulness, 4 but that I don’t delay you, I entreat you to bear with us and hear a few words.

 5 We have found this man to be a plague, an instigator of insurrections among all the Jews throughout the world, and a ringleader of the sect of the Nazarenes.
 6 He even tried to profane the temple, and we arrested him and wanted to judge him according to our law.
 7 But Lysias, the commander, came by and with great violence, took him away, out of our hands.
 8 By examining him yourself you may ascertain all these things of which we accuse him.”
 9 The Jews also joined in the attack, affirming that these things were so.